 - Heart disease

 - Lactose intolerance

-Wheelchair-accessible transportation is available to residents for nearly any medical appointment in the area, plus, scheduled shopping trips and transportation for scheduled community outings.
-We use our own vehicles, which are air-conditioned and rigorously maintained, and drivers who are certified and trained in resident transportation.
+Wheelchair-accessible transportation is available to residents for nearly any medical appointment in the area, plus scheduled shopping trips and transportation for scheduled community outings.
+We use our vehicles, which are air-conditioned and rigorously maintained, and drivers who are certified and trained in resident transportation.

-In 1990, Coreen “Corky” Brownell, who was a member of the Masonic Home Service Guild, came up with the idea to hand out sundry items and health and beauty aids to residents for no charge.
-She issued a request to Masonic Lodges and Chapters, then donations started coming in from across the state.
+In 1990, Coreen “Corky” Brownell, a member of the Masonic Home Service Guild, came up with the idea to hand out sundry items and health and beauty aids to residents for no charge.
+She issued a request to Masonic Lodges and Chapters.
+Then donations started coming in from across the state.

-Today, twice a week, residents enjoy stopping by Corky’s Cupboard to pick up health and beauty aids they might be out of and spend a few minutes socializing.
-The shop is stocked with in-kind donations and run by volunteers, so there’s no charge for these items that residents might need between their own shopping trips.
+Today, residents enjoy stopping by Corky’s Cupboard twice a week to pick up health and beauty aids they might be out of and spend a few minutes socializing.
+The shop is stocked with in-kind donations and run by volunteers, so there’s no charge for these items that residents might need between their shopping trips.